-Some cheeky baker cowboys may try and spin the truth of how the products made if you chat to them, just ask them about the ingredients and if anything extra is added! (sometimes it takes a few opportunities for them to open up!).
+Some cheeky baker “cowboys” may try and spin the truth of how the products are made if you chat with them, just ask them about the ingredients and if anything extra is added! (sometimes it takes a few opportunities for them to open up!).

 Overall the flavour will be far superior anyway.
 You’ll taste the sourness from the acidity of natural fermentation and see a strong crumb.
 Once you’ve found it, you’ll know!

 The Real Bread Campaign also have a logo that artisan bakers can use next to their sourdough products: